-Three years ago, Malcolm Cooper Jr., second-generation owner of J.K.
+Malcolm Cooper Jr., a second-generation owner of J.K.
 Adams Company, made a serious assessment of future leadership prospects at his Vermont-based company.
 Since 1944, the company, which designs and manufactures high-end wooden kitchenware, has been a valued employer and a significant contributor to the vitality of the southern Vermont region.

 Cooper’s two sons had always been encouraged to pursue their own dreams, and neither of them had joined the family business.
 Although J.K.
-Adams had a talented staff, there was no internal candidate capable of leading the company.
+Adams had a talented staff, there were no internal candidates capable of leading the company.
 Cooper and his wife looked at both the business and their personal interests, and how they envisioned the next phase of their lives.

-Cooper, who was 60 when the process began, recently reminisced about his feelings at the time.
-“Inevitably, time will force us to deal with the succession of our management and the transition of our company’s ownership,” Cooper explains.
-“I decided to deal with them now, on my time and my terms.”
+Cooper, who was 60 when the process began, reminisced about his feelings at the time.
+“Inevitably, time will force us to deal with the succession of our management and the transition of our company’s ownership,” Cooper explained.
+“I decided to deal with them on my own time and my terms.”

 Starting at the end